AD-Edge/JS13K_Triskaidekaphobia/WebPackBuild/buildReadMe.md

 # JS13K 2024 Webpack Build/Automation

-Config put together by Alex Delderfield (Alex_ADEdge), 2024 Pulls all required HTML/CSS/JS from working project directory, into WebPackBuild, and then minifies and optimizes all files into 2x:
+Config put together by Alex Delderfield (Alex_ADEdge), 2024

+Pulls all required HTML/CSS/JS from working project directory, into WebPackBuild, and then runs webpack to minify and optimize all files down into two files:

-index.html (contains minified HTML and CSS) bundle.min.js (contains all minified and optimized javascript files as one)
+index.html (contains minified HTML and CSS)

+bundle.min.js (contains all minified and optimized javascript files as one)

-These can then be zipped,
+These can then be zipped for absolute minimum project size.

 ## Required Setup (Project Structure)